top of page

 Amanda Roberts, LMFT (she/her)

-Amanda Roberts is a Licensed Marriage & Family Therapist (LMFT) with 15 years of experience in the behavioral health field across various settings including community, inpatient, residential, and school-based.
+Amanda Roberts is a Licensed Marriage & Family Therapist (LMFT) with over 15 years of experience in the behavioral health field across various settings including community, inpatient, residential, and school-based.
 Amanda works with children, adolescents, and adults providing individual, family, and couples therapy.
 She is certified in Trauma Focused Cognitive-Behavioral Therapy (TF-CBT) and specializes in treating PTSD, depression, anxiety, ADHD, grief/loss, adjustment, anger, and relational disruptions.

 Amanda’s treatment approach is based in systemic theory that considers all parts of a person in the context of their larger systems.
 She uses eclectic and integrative techniques to meet the individual needs of her clients including CBT, Mindfulness, Motivational Interviewing, and experiential processing.
 Her style is warm, collaborative and client-centered.